How psychological assessments are being completed during the pandemic

-1) Cognitive assessments with adults especially are more limited, however it is mostly still possible to crudely determine whether someone has cognitive difficulties.
+1) Cognitive assessments with adults especially are more limited remotely, however it is mostly still possible to determine whether someone has cognitive difficulties.
 It helps a lot if the client has access to a laptop/computer.
+Experts will try to complete this aspect face-to-face where possible.

-3) Assessing parents will be more straightforward than assessing children as this can be done over the telephone in large part.
+3) Assessing parents is more straightforward than assessing children as this can be done over the telephone in large part.

-4) Assessing children age 7 – 11 will be hardest over the phone, but will be down to individual children.
+4) Assessing children age 7 – 11 is hardest over the phone, but will be down to individual children – teleconferencing approaches have proved very effective for assessing these children if supported by an adult.

-5) Assessing adolescents over the phone will be easier, but again will vary across individuals.
+5) Assessing adolescents over the phone is easier, but again will vary across individuals.

-8) Another concern is about who is completing the psychometric forms – many will be read out by the expert, but not all can and will be posted in advance – precautions as per point 7 above will be taken.
+8) Another concern is about who is completing the psychometric forms.
+However, experts can read many tests to the individual remotely.
+Not all tests can be completed in this manner and can and will be posted in advance.
 Also, tests will be posted in an envelope within an envelope and the interviewee can open this in front of the psychologist to prove that they have not been tampered with in advance.
 Both points 7 and 8 are more of an issue where a child lives with a parent or where parents believed to be in abusive relationships are co-habiting.

-2) Liaise with parents, foster carers, teachers and other professionals as is commonly done by telephone already.
+2) Liaising with parents, foster carers, teachers and other professionals as is commonly done by telephone already.

-3) Complete a large number of psychometric tests by telephone (something that is already done)
+3) We already completed a large number of psychometric tests by telephone (something that is already done).

 4) Areas that can be assessed well over the phone include:

 This alone will produce a substantial amount of information.
-Overall, although reports will probably be less comprehensive, there is still a lot of useful information to be gained and I am confident they reports will still be able to address the Court’s needs to a large extent.
+Overall, although reports are less straightforward under pandemic conditions, I am confident the reports will can address the Court’s needs.
 As we move to this way of working, more opportunities (and issues) will emerge I expect and I will keep you update this page accordingly.

 - The client having access to a computer as this makes screen sharing much more viable and helps with cognitive assessments in particular.
 Also interpreters can just join a virtual meeting and this is working well.